boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/balance-settings.md

 * **Exchange defined minimum trade size:** 10 USDT
 * **Current balance value:** 8 USDT

-When min volume to sell is correctly set to 10, Gunbot will ignore the current balance and proceed with looking for a buy opportunity.
+When min volume to sell is correctly set to 10, bitRage will ignore the current balance and proceed with looking for a buy opportunity.

-When min volume to buy is set incorrectly, for example to 3, Gunbot will attempt to sell the current balance worth only 8 USDT.
+When min volume to buy is set incorrectly, for example to 3, bitRage will attempt to sell the current balance worth only 8 USDT.
 This will fail because the exchange does not allow the trade.

 ## Min volume to buy

-This setting is very similar to min volume to sell, it defines what the minimum amount is that Gunbot can place a buy order for.
+This setting is very similar to min volume to sell, it defines what the minimum amount is that bitRage can place a buy order for.

 Look up the minimum trade size for your pair, and set it exactly like this.
 It is normal to set this parameter exactly the same as min volume to buy.

-In some cases Gunbot will place a buy order in multiple parts, the setting min volume to buy tells the bot what the absolute minimum amount for a partial order can be.
+In some cases bitRage will place a buy order in multiple parts, the setting min volume to buy tells the bot what the absolute minimum amount for a partial order can be.
 If you set it too low, such trades will fail.